 Alfred Wallace is also an unusual character, who seems odder and odder as the novel progresses, and we learn more of his back-story.

 Suspect Mr. Collier wanders through The Origin of Evil, making recurring appearances, and sometimes philosophizing about life.
 A similar recurring philosopher character is the young black man in The Tragedy of Errors.
+Anderson the town drunken in Calamity Town also has a bit of recurring commentator role.

 The book is radically different from many of today's crime novels, which stick to an old-fashioned novel, soap opera-ish approach throughout their length.
 One implication of this difference: While today's writers often resort to endless padding to fill up their 300 required pages, each section of The King Is Dead is compactly written, trying to set forth its own mountain of material in concise fashion.